Agamya-Samuel/Tor/readme.md

     leech - To Leech a torrent or download a direct link ytdl - Donwload YouTube Video
     pytdl - Download YouTube Playlist
-    about - About the bot
+    abt - About the bot
-    status - Status of all the downloads server - Get server status
+    stats - Status of all the downloads server - Get server status
-    usettings - User Settings
+    uset - User Settings
     instadl - Instagram Post/Reel/IGTV download
-    settings - Settings of the bot ⚠️ Admin Only pauseall - Pause all torrents⚠️ Admin Only resumeall - Resume all torrents⚠️ Admin Only purge - Delete all torrents ⚠️ Admin Only getlogs - Get the robot logs ⚠️ Admin Only
+    settings - Settings of the bot ⚠️ Admin Only pauseall - Pause all torrents⚠️ Admin Only resumeall - Resume all torrents⚠️ Admin Only purge - Delete all torrents ⚠️ Admin Only log - Get the robot logs ⚠️ Admin Only

 # Credits
 [Yash-DK](https://github.com/yash-dk)